 Cusco part one

 The thin air, yes.
 Many guide books and travel blogs warn you about doing what we do, travel to Cusco by air.
-At more that 3 300 meters above sea level the city has an air pressure and oxygen level alien to our lowland bodies.
-Almost immediately we experience a light dizziness and we start panting from the slightest effort.
+At a height more that 3 300 meters above sea level the city has an air pressure and oxygen level alien to our lowland bodies.
+Almost immediately we experience a slight dizziness and we start panting from the slightest effort.
 Like just moving our feet.
 We see our fellow passengers proceed slowly and sort of dignified between the arrival entry and the luggage conveyor belts.
 It seems wise, so we mimic their movements.

-In the coming days we plan to take things really easy and rest a lot, to adapt to the height.
+In the days ahead we plan to take things really easy and rest a lot, to adapt to the height.
 We figure we need to be fit when we go up to Machu Picchu three days later.
 But resting here is not so easy.
 The body chemistry is in imbalance which makes it really hard to sleep.
 I find myself regularly gasping for air, leaving me upset and awake.

-Plaza de Armas is situated on the exact spot where previously the was an Inca square.
+Plaza de Armas is situated on the exact spot where previously there was an Inca square.
 So in accordance with all other efforts to obliterate everything connected to Inca culture and history the Spanish conquistadors turned it into a purely Spanish plaza.
 And it was here the rebel Tupac Amaro got his head chopped off in 1781.
 As a symbolic gesture.

-But when we reach the square it’s a maelstrom of people, dancing in fancy indigenous-looking costumes to marching bands, or perched on platforms or ledges surrounding the square.
+But when we reach the square it’s overrun by a maelstrom of people, dancing in fancy indigenous-looking costumes to marching bands, or perched on platforms or ledges surrounding the square.
 It’s a carnival of some sort, some of the dancers wear hideous masks.
 A TV crew is broadcasting live.
 We are told that each group of dancers (with their own musicians) represent a company, an institution or a union, and everyone wants to join in this fiesta.